OHIO-ECT/ECT-Lab-Introduction/tasks/GitHub-Auth.md

 ## Process

-1. If at any time during this produce the following error occures, enter the standard class password to proceed to the browser.
+1. If at any time during this process the following error occurs, enter the standard class password to proceed to the browser.

 ![Browswer Keyring Error](./images/Browser-keyring-error.png)